wzheng21/libpara/README.md

-# para
+# libpara
 ## Introduction
 This library starts as the personal interest in practicing things learned from daily work or reading books on C++.
-The focus is on providing useful interfaces that can be reused in parallel.
+The focus is on providing useful interfaces that can be reused in parallel, which is how the name came: lib(rary)para(llel)

 There are several main goals for this library eventually to lead to:
 * Support advanced threading features in old CXX standard (e.g. scoped lock in CXX11)